 Rainbow trout, black crappie, smallmouth bass, brown bullhead

 Good trout fishing just five minutes from Prineville.
 Good bank and boat fishing.
-Ochoco Lake Park: Camping nearby.
+Ochoco Lake Park provides camping and a boat ramp nearby.

 35. CROOKED RIVER, Prineville—48 mi., 65 min.